wlav/cppyy/doc/source/misc.rst

 Typing ``cppyy.gbl`` all the time gets old rather quickly, but the dynamic nature of ``cppyy`` makes something like ``from cppyy.gbl import *`` impossible.
-For example, classes can be defined dynamically after that statement, which would be missed by the import.
+For example, classes can be defined dynamically after that statement and then they would be missed by the import.
-In scripts, it is easy enough to rebind names for a good amount of reduction in typing (and a modest performance improvement to boot, because of fewer dictionary lookups), e.g.:
+In scripts, it is easy enough to rebind names to achieve a good amount of reduction in typing (and a modest performance improvement to boot, because of fewer dictionary lookups), e.g.:

   .. code-block:: python